IMPROVING POLICIES FOR CLINICAL DIAGNOSTIC LABORATORY TESTS

 (B) Exception for certain contractual arrangements.— Such term shall not include information with respect to a laboratory test for which payment is made on a capitated basis or other similar payment basis during the data collection period.

-(4) Data collection period defined.— In this section, the term `data collection period' means a period of time, such as a previous 12 month period, specified by the Secretary.
+(A) In general.—Subject to subparagraph (B), in this section, the term “data collection period” means a period of time, such as a previous 12 month period, specified by the Secretary.

 (5) Treatment of discounts.— The payment rate reported by a laboratory under this subsection shall reflect all discounts, rebates, coupons, and other price concessions, including those described in section 1847A(c)(3).